elliotroutier/elliot_portfolio/_projects/demo-project/index.md

 ---
 layout: post
-title: Machine Design - Automated Battery Module Assembly Machine
+title: Machine Design – Automated Battery Module Assembly Machine
-description:  This project formed part of the Design, Materials, and Manufacturing module and involved designing a fully automated machine for assembling battery modules intended for use inelectric hovercrafts.
+description: This project formed part of the Design, Materials, and Manufacturing module and involved designing a fully automated machine to assemble battery modules for use in electric hovercrafts.
 skills:
   - CAD
   - Stress and Strain Analysis